rematch/rematch/README.md

 ### Step 4: View

-Rematch can be used with native redux integrations.
-See examples below.
+Rematch can be used with native redux integrations such as "react-redux".
+See an example below.

 ```jsx
 import React from 'react'